pantbibek22/order-card-component/README.md

 # Frontend Mentor - Order summary card solution

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Overview
-This is my solution to second challenge - Frontend Mentor - Order summary card

 ### The challenge